Want to learn How to Make a Piñata? Follow this easy step-by-step tutorial to make your own DIY piñatas in all shapes and sizes!

 Repeat with additional colors of Party Foil as desired until you have enough to wrap your piñata.

-Use the TrueControl Knife to cut your piñata design out of two sheets of Kraft Board.
-For my star piñata, I created a template out of cardstock and then used the template to cut multiple stars from Kraft Board.
+For the next step, use the TrueControl Knife to cut your piñata designs out of two sheets of Kraft Board.
+For my star piñata form, I created a template out of cardstock and then used the template to cut multiple stars from Kraft Board.

-To make the sides of the piñata, you will need to cut several 2″ wide strips of Kraft Board, long enough to wrap around the perimeter of your design.
+To make the sides of your pinata, you will need to cut several 2″ wide strips of Kraft Board, long enough to wrap around the perimeter of your pinata designs.

 Note: For my 11″ wide star piñata, I needed a 36″ strip of Kraft Board, so I cut (3) 12″ x 2″ strips and pieced them together.

-Now, it’s time to assemble the piñata, so grab the masking tape and all of your Kraft Board pieces!
+Now, it’s time to assemble the piñata, so grab plenty of masking tape and all of your Kraft Board pieces!

 Use the masking tape to piece together the 2″ strips until the desired length is reached.